 No automatic vesting upon a change in control: The 2016 Plan allows for an acquiring corporation to assume outstanding awards, and if awards are assumed, they will generally not accelerate on the change in control.
 If awards are not assumed, the vesting of such awards will be accelerated.
-The plan administrator also has the discretion to take alternative actions such as accelerating the vesting of outstanding awards or requiring that participants exchange outstanding options or stock appreciation rights for cash.
+The plan administrator also has the discretion to take alternative actions such as accelerating the vesting of outstanding awards or requiring that participants exchange outstanding accelerated awards for cash.